joabetc/ng-google-charts/README.md

 # ng-google-charts

+## What is it?

-An AngularJS Component for Google Charts
+An AngularJS Component for [Google Charts](https://developers.google.com/chart/).
+This component uses Google's [ChartWrapper](https://developers.google.com/chart/interactive/docs/drawing_charts#chartwrapper) to draw charts.

 ## Installation